vdhamer/Photo-Club-Hub/.github/README.md

 `Level 2` lists also includes the URL of an image used as thumbnail for that member.
 </p>

-We are currently completing `Level 2` support.
-_Fotogroep de Gender_ in the Netherlands already uses a `.level2.json` file to host membership data.
+_Fotogroep de Gender_ and _Fotogroep Waalre_ in the Netherlands have `.level2.json` files with membership data.
 </p>

 <ul><details><Summary>Storing Level 2 data (click to expand)</Summary>